 God’s hands holding up the Golden Bridge on Ba Na Hills were purposely constructed to look weathered as if they had been there for centuries, giving it an antique look.

-Ninh Binh is an absolute GEM of a place yet it is one of the most underrated destinations in Vietnam.
-In this travel guide, I have put together some highlights of the best things to do in Ninh Binh.
+Ninh Binh is an absolute GEM of a place yet it is one of the most underrated destinations.
+I have put together some highlights of the best things to do in Ninh Binh.

 Ninh Binh’s landscape is a sight for sore eyes and I have never seen anything like it before.
-There are hundreds of limestone cliffs that are scattered across vivid green rice fields and it sure does live up to its nickname, ‘Halong Bay on Land’.
-Apart from the phenomenal picturesque landscapes in Ninh Binh, this thriving destination offers the most rural and authentic side of Vietnam.
+Hundreds of limestone cliffs are scattered across vivid green rice fields and it sure does live up to its nickname, ‘Halong Bay on Land’.
+Apart from the phenomenal picturesque landscapes in Ninh Binh, this thriving destination offers Vietnam’s most rural and authentic side.

 TOP 3 THINGS TO DO IN NINH BINH